Table of Contents

 What causes scoliosis?

-Scoliosis can affect about 2% of females and 0.5% of males.
+Scoliosis affects about 2% of females and 0.5% of males.
 In most cases, the cause of scoliosis is unknown (idiopathic).
-This type of scoliosis is described based on the age when scoliosis develops.
+This type of scoliosis is described based on the age when scoliosis develops, as are other some other types of scoliosis.
 If the person is less than 3 years old, it is called infantile idiopathic scoliosis.
-Scoliosis that develops between 3 and 10 years of age is called juvenile idiopathic scoliosis, and people that are over 10 years old have adolescent idiopathic scoliosis.
+Scoliosis that develops between 3-10 years of age is called juvenile idiopathic scoliosis, and people who are over 10 years old have adolescent idiopathic scoliosis.
 More than 80% of people with scoliosis have idiopathic scoliosis, and the majority of those are adolescent girls.

 There are three other main types of scoliosis: